Eomys/pyleecan-doc/Tests_Turorials/how.to.contribute.md

 ```
 pip install coverage
 ```
-If you usually use:
+To launch test:
 ```
 pytest arg1 arg2 arg3
 ```
-Then you can run your tests under coverage with:
+Then launch tests under coverage with:
 ```
 coverage run -m pytest arg1 arg2 arg3
 ```
-Once your tests have been executed, you can start the report of the coverage by doing those two commands:
+Once tests have been executed, the report of the coverage is accessible by doing those two commands:
 ```
 coverage report -m
 coverage html
 ```
-The first one will allow you to print the report in your computer prompt, the second one will create a file html for each files.
-If you open the index.html, you should see:
+The first one will allow to print the report in the computer prompt, the second one will create a file html for each files.
+If index.html is opened, then this should appear:

 ![img](https://pyleecan.org/_images/coverage_report.png)

-Within the report, you will see which files and which code lines are not covered and find what to test next.
+Within the report, it'll show which files and which code lines are not covered and find what to test next.
 For example the Arc3 method discretize is not covered at 100%, there are some lines not covered as line 40 and 42 colored in pink :

 ![img](https://pyleecan.org/_images/coverage1.png)